sammyflemington/simulated-craft-neuralnet/README.md

 - pygame

 NOTE: This is still a work in progress.
 The user-friendly interface is not complete.
-Run generator.py and edit parameters within to get an idea of how this project works (sorry).
+Run generator.py and edit parameters within to get an idea of how this project works.

 # What is this project?
 This project provides: